Our Doctor's Videos

 Arthroscopic hip surgery is a minimally-invasive procedure that involves two to three small incisions, a high definition camera, and specialized instruments to work inside the hip joint.
 Arthroscopy is used to diagnose and treat a wide range of hip problems.
 Learn everything

-Dr. J. Stuart Melvin, an orthopedic surgeon talks about advantages of anterior approach to hip..
+Dr. Yaser A. Metwally, an orthopaedic surgeon talks about pre-operative instructions of hip..

 16 years ago